Syknapse/blog-syk-houdeib/README.md

 ### From others

 Use [clipboard2markdown](https://euangoddard.github.io/clipboard2markdown/).
-Copy the page (not the URL) and paste to ge the markdown.
+Copy the page (not the URL) and paste to get the markdown.